Years of self-inflicted depression and anxiety has lead me into a dark world that I am trying to step out of.

-Life in Scotland felt like bliss and I realized that only after coming back.
+Life in Scotland felt like bliss and I realised that only after coming back.
 Personally I liked that country for a good number of reasons and it somehow felt secure for the kind of guy I was.
 Back home, I took time to adjust myself and started working in a corporate environment (a job I got through reference).
-During this period I realized that 9-5 corporate jobs were not my kind so I wanted to do something of my interest and hence decided to pursue a career in sports management.
+During this period I realised that random 9-5 corporate jobs were not my kind so I wanted to do something of my interest and hence decided to pursue a career in sports management.

 That’s it.
-Once I realized this, it felt like the world came to a halt for me.
+Once I realised this, it felt like the world came to a halt for me.
 I was pretty disturbed that I couldn’t establish a career in the only thing I was interested i.e. sports management and this was very painful to take.

 As everything looked gloomy, my friend introduced me to digital marketing and we both decided to work together.
 Suddenly something started to feel right.
 It was like I discovered what I really wanted to do and what I could be good at.
 And it wasn’t digital marketing to be precise but the thought of helping a company promote/market their products to their customers in a creative way is what excited me.

 Being an introvert also meant I was a keen observer.
 A keen observer who understood the VALUE of a relationship.
 Similarly I understood the value of a relationship between a business and its customers.
 I understood what it takes for a business to succeed from a marketing perspective.